 Research partners at Rush University developed this video on the 4M Framework for an Age-Friendly Health System.
 The 4Ms were developed through a collaboration of IHI and The John A. Hartford Foundation.

-Produce and test a professional development learning platform that includes training modules and practice-based tools to facilitate assessment and action steps for the implementation of the 4Ms (What Matters, Medications, Mentation, and Mobility) based on Age-Friendly Health System content;
+Implementing a learning platform that includes training modules and practice-based tools to facilitate assessment and action steps for the implementation of the 4Ms (What Matters, Medications, Mentation, and Mobility) based on Age-Friendly Health System content;

 Assess the existing age-friendly evaluation metrics of the Age-Friendly Health Systems initiative and the needs of the CVS MinuteClinic in order to develop a process through which to embed age-friendly process and outcome measures into the CVS MinuteClinic electronic health record platform, Epic.

-The project team will function as a collaborative partnership across the School of Nursing and CVS MinuteClinic as a means to extend the reach and impact of Age-Friendly Health Systems principles within ambulatory care settings.
-IHI will serve as advisors to the project team.
-As a result of this planning effort, the project team will be poised to pilot and spread the implementation of the Age-Friendly Health Systems initiative within CVS MinuteClinics through a Phase II implementation beginning in select regions with greater concentrations of older adults, and ultimately scaling to all 1,100 CVS MinuteClinic locations across the nation.
+The project team functions as a collaborative partnership across the School of Nursing and CVS MinuteClinic as a means to extend the reach and impact of Age-Friendly Health Systems principles within ambulatory care settings.
+IHI serves as advisors to the project team.
+The project team is currently implementing the Age-Friendly Health Systems initiative within CVS MinuteClinics through its Phase II, ultimately scaling to all 1,200 CVS MinuteClinic locations across the nation.

 Mary Dolansky, PhD, RN, FAAN, Principal Investigator